Governors races take on new prominence, with higher stakes - NewsBreak

 With abortion rights, immigration policies and democracy itself in the balance, both parties are entering the final weeks before the Nov.
 8 election prepared to spend unprecedented amounts of money to win seats for governor.
 Those elected will be in power for the 2024 election, when they could influence voting laws as well as certification of the outcome.
 And their powers over abortion rights increased greatly when the U.S. Supreme Court in June left the question to states to decide.

-“Governors races matter more than ever,” said North Carolina Gov. Roy Cooper, chair of the Democratic Governors Association, the group working to elect Democrats to lead states.
+“Governors races matter more than ever,” said North Carolina Gov. Roy Cooper, chair of the Democrat Governors Association, the group working to elect Democrats to lead states.

 She now faces three-term state Attorney General Derek Schmidt, who has repeatedly tried to tie her to President Joe Biden and criticized her as too liberal for the red state.
 Schmidt's campaign has been hurt, however, by a third-party bid from a conservative state lawmaker.